 Houston-area firefighter fatally shot during fight, argument

-MONTGOMERY, Texas (AP) — Investigators say a Houston-area homeowner has fatally shot a firefighter after both attended a party and later got into a physical fight.
+MONTGOMERY, Texas (AP) — Investigators say a Houston-area homeowner has fatally shot an off-duty firefighter after both attended a party and later got into a physical fight.

-The Montgomery County Sheriff's Office says Nicholas Daniel was shot during an argument early Sunday in Montgomery.
-A sheriff's department statement says the shooting will be referred to a grand jury.
+The Montgomery County Sheriff's Office says Nicholas Daniel was shot during an altercation Sunday in Montgomery.
+The shooting will be referred to a grand jury.

-Sheriff's Lt.
-Scott Spencer says Daniel worked for The Woodlands Fire Department.
-Department officials didn't immediately return messages Monday.
+A statement Monday on behalf of The Woodlands Fire Department says the 38-year-old Daniel was hired in 2015 and wasn't on duty when shot.

-The shooting happened later at another residence.
-Spencer says that homeowner said Daniel drove up and allegedly opened the door of the man's residence, seeking him, then they fought.
+The shooting happened later at the second man's residence.
+Spencer says the homeowner reported he felt threatened when Daniel drove up, opened the door of the home and they fought.

 The homeowner contacted deputies after the shooting.